QualInsight/qualinsight-plugins-sonarqube-badges/README.md

 # SVG Status plugin for SonarQube
-Plugin for SonraQube that provides a webservice to retrieve projects' quality gate status as an SVG image similarily to travis-ci build status images.
+Plugin for SonarQube that provides a webservice to retrieve projects' quality gate status as an SVG image similarily to travis-ci build status images.

+## Configuration

+If your SonarQube instance is ``http://localhost:9000/``, will work out of the box.
+If the ``baseURL`` of your SonarQube instance is different from the standard one, you need first to configure the plugin (SVG Status section on the settings page.)

-## Documentation
+## Webservice API

 The webservice is self-documented.
-Once installed, go to the webseervice documentation page of your SonarQube instance and look at the documentation for ``/api/status``.
+Once installed, go to the webservice documentation page of your SonarQube instance and look at the documentation for ``/api/status``.

 ## Image types